kosara-cu/Employee-performance-Dashboard/README.md

-📊 Sales Performance Dashboard
+📊 Employee Performance Dashboard
  Project Overview

-The Sales Performance Dashboard is an interactive business intelligence solution designed to monitor sales activities, evaluate performance, and support data-driven decision making.
+The employee Performance Dashboard is an interactive business intelligence solution designed to monitor employee activities, evaluate performance, and support data-driven decision making.

 This dashboard provides clear insights into:

-Overall revenue performance
-Product sales distribution
-Regional sales contribution
-Sales representative performance
+Job level
+Monthly Salaries
+Performance Score
+Work Location

-It enables managers and stakeholders to quickly analyze trends and identify high-performing areas.
+It enables managers and stakeholders to quickly analyze employee behaviour and identify high-performers.

 Project Objectives
+•	Salary distribution
+•	Department performance
+•	Employee distribution by location
-Track total revenue and sales performance
+•	Relationship between salary and performance
-Compare sales across products and regions
-Evaluate individual sales representative productivity Enable interactive filtering for deeper analysis Improve business decision-making using visual analytics Dashboard Preview
+•	Workforce structure

-The dashboard highlights three major KPIs:
+The dashboard highlights three major KPI

 KPI	Description
-Total Revenue	Overall sales generated
-Average Sales	Mean value of transactions
-Max Sales	Highest single sales value
+Performance score by department
+No. of Employee by region
+Job level by salary
 📊 Dashboard Features
-Products by Sales
-Bar chart visualization
-Displays product performance comparison
-Helps identify best-selling and low-performing products

-Insights Example
+Minimum monthly salary
+Maximum monthly salary
+Job level by salary
+No. of employee by region
+Performance score by department

+Insights.
-Laptop recorded the highest sales.
+IT dapartment has the highest performance
-Mouse and Keyboard show lower performance levels.
-Sales by Regions
-Pie chart representation
-Shows percentage contribution of each region:
-North
-East
-South
-West

-Business Value

-Quickly identifies dominant markets.
-Sales Representatives Performance
-Horizontal bar chart
-Compares performance among sales reps:
-John
-Sarah
-James
-Mary

-Performance tracking
-Incentive and target evaluation
-Interactive Filters (Slicers)

-Category Filter — Electronics / Furniture
-Sales Representative Filter
-Region Filter
-Date Filter (Monthly timeline)

-These filters allow customized analysis without modifying data.
+NA department has the least performance
+Highest No. of employees are remote workers
+Lagos has the least No. of employee of 30%
+Abuja has 33%

 Tools & Technologies
 Microsoft Excel